DevSecOps – Can We Be Fast and Safe?

 - Ensure everything is backed up, not just to another cloud environment but also in an offline archive, if you have space, or if you are in an industry that is heavily regulated and requires it.

-- When creating and implementing your DevSecOps strategy make sure that the measures you take (and the end results) are GDPR compliant – check out our GDPR kick-start service and our GDPR blog for setting out an effective strategy.
+- When creating and implementing your DevSecOps strategy make sure that the measures you take (and the end results) are GDPR compliant – check out our GDPR assessment and our GDPR blog for setting out an effective strategy.

 - Sogeti UKMake an enquiry